cachebag/Ticked/README.md

 - Spotify API integration for music
 - Cross-platform compatibility

-## Installation (For Development Only, this is not a functioning version)
+## Installation (For development only, this is not a functioning version)

 ### Mac/Linux